"The ease of use and implementation were key to our decision to move ahead with FileHold."

 -

-Active Directory Synchronized Users are users that called FileHold Domain Users.
-Groups synchronized with Active Directory are called FileHold Domain Groups.
-The users and groups behave the same way as locally managed users when interacting FileHold.
+FileHold Domain Users are users synchronized with an Active Directory domain.
+Likewise, FileHold Domain Groups are groups synchronized with Active Directory.
+Domain users and groups behave the same way as locally managed users when interacting FileHold.
 The difference is that the properties (contact information, passwords etc) associated with domain user/groups are managed externally in Active Directory and not through the user properties of the document management system.
+There are several benefits to synchronizing a domain with FileHold including Integrated Windows Authentication (IWA) or single sign on, automatic updating of name and other contact details changes, central control for user on/offboarding and central management of FileHold group assignments.

 The following flowchart depicts how users and groups are set up in the system.